Dog lovers celebrate with Valentine's in the Vines | East County | Your Observer

 The same day, the trio showed their continued support for the Humane Society of Lakewood Ranch by attending its Valentine’s in the Vines for Canines and Cats fundraiser at Rosa Fiorelli Winery.

-More than 100 guests enjoyed food and drink, live music, visits with adoptable pets and, of course, a variety of wines created at the Rosa Fiorelli Winery.
+More than 100 guests enjoyed food and drink, live music and a variety of wines created at the Rosa Fiorelli Winery.